 This AIF contains certain forward-looking information and statements as defined in applicable securities laws (collectively referred to as "forward-looking statements").
 These statements relate to future events or the Company's future performance.
 All statements other than statements of historical fact are forward-looking statements.
 The use of any of the words "anticipate", "plan", "continue", "estimate", "expect", "may", "will", "project", "predict", "potential", "should", "believe" and similar expressions is intended to identify forward-looking statements.
-Although the Company believes that these assumptions were reasonable when made, because these assumptions are inherently subject to significant uncertainties and contingencies which are difficult or impossible to predict and are beyond the Company's control, the Company cannot assure that it will achieve or accomplish the expectations, beliefs or projections described in the forward-looking statements.
-These forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such statements.
-These forward-looking statements speak only as of the date of this AIF.
 These forward-looking statements include but are not limited to, statements concerning:

-- a forecasted increase in production and a reduction in operating costs; - our strategies and objectives; - our estimates of the availability and quantity of tailings, and the quality of our mine plan estimates: - prices and price volatility for copper and other commodities and of materials we use in our operations; - the demand for and supply of copper and other commodities and materials that we produce, sell and use: - sensitivity of our financial results and share price to changes in commodity prices; - our financial resources and our expected ability to meet our obligations for the next 12 months; - interest and other expenses; - domestic and foreign laws affecting our operations; - our tax position and the tax rates applicable to us;
+- a forecasted increase in production and a reduction in operating costs; - our strategies and objectives: - our estimates of the availability and quantity of tailings, and the quality of our mine plan estimates; - prices and price volatility for copper and other commodities and of materials we use in our operations; - the demand for and supply of copper and other commodities and materials that we produce, sell and use; - sensitivity of our financial results and share price to changes in commodity prices;

-- the timing and costs of construction and tolling/production of, and the issuance and maintenance of the necessary permits and other authorizations required for, our expansion projects, including the expansion for the Cauquenes deposit and the timing of ramp-up to full production from Cauquenes; - our ability to procure or have access to financing and to comply with our loan covenants; - the production capacity of our operations, our planned production levels and future production; - potential impact of production and transportation disruptions; - hazards inherent in the mining industry causing personal injury or loss of life, severe damage to or destruction of property and equipment, pollution or environmental damage, claims by third parties and suspension of operations - our planned capital expenditures (including our plan to upgrade our existing plant and operations) including the timing and cost of completion of our capital projects; - estimates of asset retirement obligations and other costs related to environmental protection; - our future capital and production costs, including the costs and potential impact of complying with existing and proposed environmental laws and regulations in the operation and closure of our operations; - repudiation, nullification, modification or renegotiation of contracts; - our financial and operating objectives; - our environmental, health and safety initiatives; - the outcome of legal proceedings and other disputes in which we may be involved; - the outcome of negotiations concerning metal sales, treatment charges and royalties; - disruptions to the Company's information technology systems, including those related to cybersecurity; - our dividend policy; and - general business and economic conditions.
+- our financial resources and our expected ability to meet our obligations for the next 12 months; - interest and other expenses; - domestic and foreign laws affecting our operations; - our tax position and the tax rates applicable to us; - the timing and costs of construction and tolling/production of, and the issuance and maintenance of the necessary permits and other authorizations required for, our expansion projects, including the expansion for the Cauquenes deposit and the timing of ramp-up to full production from Cauquenes; - our ability to procure or have access to financing and to comply with our loan covenants; - the production capacity of our operations, our planned production levels and future production; - potential impact of production and transportation disruptions; - hazards inherent in the mining industry causing personal injury or loss of life, severe damage to or destruction of property and equipment, pollution or environmental damage, claims by third parties and suspension of operations - our planned capital expenditures (including our plan to upgrade our existing plant and operations) including the timing and cost of completion of our capital projects; - estimates of asset retirement obligations and other costs related to environmental protection; - our future capital and production costs, including the costs and potential impact of complying with existing and proposed environmental laws and regulations in the operation and closure of our operations; - repudiation, nullification, modification or renegotiation of contracts; - our financial and operating objectives; - our environmental, health and safety initiatives; - the outcome of legal proceedings and other disputes in which we may be involved; - the outcome of negotiations concerning metal sales, treatment charges and royalties; - the probability of DET exercising any of the early exit options set out in the Master Agreement, as described in Underlying Contracts with DET in this AIF; - disruptions to the Company's information technology systems, including those related to cybersecurity; - our dividend policy; and - general business and economic conditions.